Barbara Vanderlinden: Roomade (1995–2006)

+Notable commissions included Matt Mullican Under Hypnosis (1996), Boris Groys: The Art of Judgement Show (2000–2002), and Carsten Höller: The Boudewijn Experiment (2000–2001).
+Collaborators spanned Belgian and international figures such as Jan Fabre, Ilya Kabakov, Raqs Media Collective, Tobias Rehberger, Ana Torfs, and Kobe Matthys.
+Roomade also co-produced major exhibitions like Laboratorium (1999, with Hans-Ulrich Obrist) and Indiscipline (2000, with Jens Hoffmann).

+In 2006, Roomade’s directors dissolved the organization to launch the inaugural Brussels Biennial, marking the culmination of its decade-long mission.

+Board Membership and Leadership Roles

+From 1998 to 2004, Barbara Vanderlinden served as Vice President of the Contemporary Art Advisory Committee of the Ministry of Culture of the Flemish Community, becoming the youngest person and the first woman ever appointed to the role.

+In 1997, Vanderlinden served on the artistic committee of the Krasnoyarsk Museum Biennale, an international contemporary art event held in Krasnoyarsk, Russia.

+In 1997, Vanderlinden served a member of the Konklave (Conclave), a curatorial initiative organized by the Stiftung für Kunst und Kultur (Foundation for Art and Culture) in Bonn, Germany.
+The group, comprising 33 international curators and art professionals, advised on the development of the exhibition Zeitwenden, which opened in December 1999.

+From 1998 to 2004, Vanderlinden served as a board member of the Manifesta Foundation, the organizer of Manifesta, the European Nomadic Biennial.

+From 1999 to 2006, Vanderlinden served on the board of directors of De Appel, an Amsterdam-based contemporary arts centre founded in 1975.
+She was appointed to the role during the tenure of Saskia Bos, who directed the organization from 1984 to 2006.

+Curatorial Work

-In 1998, she was appointed director of the contemporary art program at Antwerpen Open Vzw, where she was responsible for the contemporary art exhibitions of the Anton Van Dyck year, among others, the exhibition Laboratorium.
-In the same year, she curated the exhibition Fascinating Faces of Flanders 58/98 Two hours wide or two hours long at the Centro Cultural de Bélem during that year's Expo '98 (1998 Lisbon World Exposition), a project about art and society featuring artists from the 15th century to the 20th century, and contemporary period.
+In 1998 she curated the exhibition Fascinating Faces of Flanders 58/98 Two hours wide or two hours long at the Centro Cultural de Bélem during that year's Expo '98 (1998 Lisbon World Exposition), a project about art and society featuring artists from the 15th century to the 20th century, and contemporary period.

-From 1998 to 2004, she was Vice President of the Contemporary Art Advisory Committee of the Ministry of Culture of the Flemish Community; she was he youngest and first female to be appointed.

-From 1998 to 2004, she was a collaborator at Manifesta, The European Nomadic Biennial.
 In 1999, she was the co-curator of its second Manifesta 2 - European biennial of contemporary art in Luxembourg and was a member of the board of the Manifesta biennale in Amsterdam (2000–2004).

 In 1999, she co-curated the exhibition Generation Z at MoMA PS1, an exhibition project exploring the attitudes of emerging artists at the end of the century from around the world.

 In 2000, she curated an interdisciplinary exhibition and performance program for the Brussels 2000, European Capital of Culture, titled Indiscipline, including the projects Boris Groys: The Art Judgement Show and Carsten Höller: The Boudewijn Experiment (2000–2001).

+In 2001, Vanderlinden was appointed co-curator of the 24th Bienal de Sao Pauloalongside Ivo Mesquita, Adriano Pedrosa, Cuauhtémoc Medina, Louise Neri, and Lilian Tone.
+The edition, titled Núcleo histórico: representações utópicas (Historical Nucleus: Utopian Representations), aimed to critically reassess 20th-century avant-garde movements.
+However, due to financial and organizational challenges, the biennial was ultimately canceled.

-In 2001, she was appointed co-curator of the Bienal de Sao Paulo, and in 2004, she was curator of theTaipei Biennial 2004: Do You Believe In Reality?, Taipei.
+In 2004, she was curator of the Taipei Biennial 2004: Do You Believe In Reality?, Taipei.

-From 2006 to 2009, she was founding artistic director of the Brussels Biennial and artistic director for the first edition in 2008.